-Sketch is a user-friendly app which you can create all kinds of designs with, including those for UI, mobile apps, web sites and even icons.
-Remember, though, that Sketch may be very efficient for output to computer, tablet and smartphone displays but it is not for printed output.
+Sketch is a user-friendly app with which you can create all kinds of designs, including UI, mobile apps, websites, and even icons.
+Sketch can be very efficient for output to computer, tablet, and smartphone displays, but it’s important to remember that it is not intended for printed output.

-Barcode Producer, on the other hand, is an industry-standard barcode generator and offers design capabilities that fit the standard requirements so that barcodes can be read with a barcode scanner such as the IntelliScanner Pro as well as with area imagers and portable data collectors.
+Barcode Producer is an industry-standard barcode generator that offers design capabilities that fit the standard requirements so that barcodes can be easily read with a barcode scanner, such as the IntelliScanner Pro, area imagers, and portable data collectors.

-In Sketch, select your artboard template or create a custom artboard.Create your design and go to the page where you want to place your barcode.
+Select your document template or create a custom document in Sketch.
+After you create your design, navigate tothe page where you will place your barcode.